zabbix/zabbix/src/go/plugins/memcached/README.md

 *Limits:* 1-30

 ### Authentication
-The plugin can authenticate by a password if such is set in the Agent's configuration file.
-It's possible to use different passwords for different Memcached instances using named sessions in the configuration file (as well as different URIs).

-**Note:** For security reasons, it's forbidden to pass embedded credentials within the connString (an item key's param, can be either a Uri or a session name) — they will be just ignored.

-- If you pass a Uri as the connString, and this connection requires authentication, you must use the Plugins.Memcached.User and Plugins.Memcached.Password parameters (the 1st level parameters) in the configuration file.
-In other words, once defined these parameters will be used for authenticating all connections where the connString is represented by Uri.

-- If you want to use different credentials for different Memcached instances, you should create named session in the config for each instance and should define a session-level password.
+The plugin can authenticate using credentials specified as key's params or within named sessions.
+Embedded URI credentials (userinfo) will be ignored.

 #### Named sessions
 Named sessions allow you to define specific parameters for each Memcached instance.
-Currently, there are supported only two parameters: Uri, User and Password.
-It can be useful if you have multiple instances with different credentials.
+Currently, there are only supported
+parameters: Uri, User and Password.
+It's a little bit more secure way to store credentials than item's keys or macros.
 E.g: if you have two instances: "Memcached1" and "Memcached2", you need to add these options to your agent's config:

     Plugins.Memcached.Sessions.Memcached1.Uri=tcp://127.0.0.1:11211